Hotspot Shield Review 2023

 Is Hotspot Shield Safe?

-Yes, Hotspot Shield is safe to use as long as you’re aware of its limitations and policies.
-We can’t deny the service is well-equipped with strong encryption and proprietary protocols to secure your traffic.
+Yes, Hotspot Shield is a technically safe VPN service.
+It offers both 128-bit and 256-bit AES encryption, with 128-bit being the default.
+It's also well-equipped with the proprietary VPN protocol Hydra, along with IPSec and Wireguard, to provide a secure VPN tunnel.
 However, Hotspot Shield isn’t perfect, and there are some drawbacks that you should consider before using it.

 First and foremost, the service is based in the US, which is a member of the Five Eyes Alliance and has a history of data requests from the government.
 This means that Hotspot Shield could be compelled to hand over your data if it receives a valid legal order.

-Another issue is that Hotspot Shield has a questionable privacy policy allowing it to collect anonymized data about your device, location, bandwidth usage, and network information.
+Another issue is that Hotspot Shield has a questionable privacy policy, allowing it to collect anonymized data about your device, location, bandwidth usage, and network information.
 This data is used for diagnostic and analytical purposes and for providing targeted ads and offers.
-While this data doesn’t identify you personally, it could still pose some privacy risks if it falls into the wrong hands.

 Supported Platforms & Devices

 Hotspot Shield Premium allows you to install the app on up to 10 devices, while the free version is limited to 1.
-It’s compatible with a variety of platforms.
-Our Score: 10/10
+It’s compatible with a variety of platforms as well.
+Our Score: 9/10

 When choosing a VPN, you want to make sure that you can use it on all your devices.
 So, let’s check out this aspect of Hotspot Shield VPN.

 Hotspot Shield is one of the oldest VPNs on the market, and it’s not a surprise that it supports a wide range of devices.
-You can use it on Windows and macOS computers, Android and iOS mobile devices, Linux systems, and even routers that can be flashed with FreshTomato, GL.iNet, AsusWRT, or DD-WRT.
+It allows up to 10 simultaneous connections, so you can use it on Windows PC and Mac computers, iPhone and Android phones, Linux systems, and router configurations that support FreshTomato, GL.iNet, AsusWRT, or DD-WRT.

 Installation & Initial Configuration